8 ways to avoid monthly checking fees

 Some banks waive monthly checking fees if you have a home mortgage with them and a linked checking account.

-Intuit’s Mint, one of the most popular money management tools, helps checking customers avoid fees by sending alerts when bill payments are due, balances get low or if you go over-budget.
+There are also third-party personal finance apps that come with helpful digital tools to minimize costs.
+Intuit’s Mint, one of the most popular money management tools, helps checking customers avoid fees by sending alerts when bill payments are due or balances get low or if you go over-budget.

 Many apps are free, but some are not, and costs may escalate if you sign up for premium features or services.